Recorder in pop and rock

 Gentle Giant - Advent of Panurge (1974)

-GG was another British progressive rock group.
+Gentle Giant was another British progressive rock group.
 Most members were multi-instrumentalists, as can be seen here when we have 3 recorders being played live.
 (This is the end of a much longer recorder segment.)

 Adam Green - Baby’s gonna die tonight

 Apparently Adam Green was part of the “anti-folk” genre, which protests and parodies the earnestness of folk music.
 I guess.
 The whole song production is pretty crude here, so having the worst recorder playing ever probably fits the aesthetic.
 A parody of the earnestness of folk recorder playing?

 Grand Funk Railroad - I’m your Captain (1970)